 - Cookie policies

-Hiding this information can land you in trouble with the supervisory authorities who enforce GDPR.
+Hiding any of this information can land you in trouble with the supervisory authorities who enforce GDPR.
 Particularly if the purposes for which you are processing data are not what would be reasonably expected by the person completing the form.

 Google Forms will allow you or your staff to create and publish a form without adding this information in.
 So to stay compliant with GDPR you need to take steps to ensure this does not happen.